juanmavers/PI-Henry/README.md

 </pre>
 </div>

-<p>This is a Pokémon app that connects to a self-hosted server and database.
-Pokémon information is fetched from an external API.</p>
+<h3>This is a Pokémon app that connects to a self-hosted server and database.
+Pokémon information is fetched from an external API! 🤯</h3>

 <span>
-<h3>Features</h3>
+<h3>⚡Features:</h3>
 </span>

 <ul>